padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-We are not using the single `deliver` method here because our file does not have access to this it.
+We are not using the single `deliver` method here because our file does not have access to it.
 Instead we have
 to take `JobVacancy::App.deliver` way to access the mail[^found-out]